vue-generators/vue-form-generator-docs/README.md

 * `vfg-field-calendar`
 * `vfg-field-awesome-dropdown`

 This way, it will be easier for everyone to find it.
-Thank you !
+Thank you!

 ## License